Everything you need to know about vaccines and pregnancy

 Hepatitis B vaccine during pregnancy

-This is the only disease that has a vaccine, for which almost universal screening during pregnancy is carried out in most countries.
-Hepatitis B vaccination has been available since the early 1990s, and is part of the childhood routine vaccination schedule in most countries.
-However, there are still some people who haven’t been vaccinated and others who caught the infection and have become chronic carriers but aren’t aware of this.
-Therefore, any woman without vaccine records showing that she has received three doses of Hepatitis B or whose blood results fail to show antibodies at a sufficiently protective level must start a new series of vaccinations.
-It is preferable to get vaccinated prior to becoming pregnant, but it is also safe to receive these vaccinations during pregnancy.
+Hepatitis B is the only disease for which almost universal screening during pregnancy is conducted in most countries.
+Hepatitis B vaccination has been available since the early 1990s and is part of the routine childhood vaccination schedule in many countries.
+However, some individuals have not been vaccinated, while others may have contracted the infection and become chronic carriers without being aware of it.
+Therefore, any woman without documented proof of receiving three doses of the Hepatitis B vaccine, or whose blood tests do not show antibodies at a sufficiently protective level, should begin a new series of vaccinations.
+While it is preferable to get vaccinated before becoming pregnant, these vaccinations are also safe to receive during pregnancy.

-Getting pertussis during pregnancy is a horrible experience.
-I have seen, in my very own eyes, women who have had their ribs broken from their strong cough.
-So, it is really worthwhile protecting women from this infection.
+Getting Pertussis during pregnancy is a horrible experience.
+I have witnessed, firsthand, women who have had their ribs broken from severe coughing fits.
+This makes it all the more important to protect women from this infection.

-And just as important – the goal of vaccinating women during pregnancy is to protect their infants from the infection.
-This is because getting infected with pertussis under the age of 6 months is in potential a very severe disease.
-In most countries in the world, infants receive their first pertussis vaccine dose at 2 months (and then at 4 months, 6 months and 1 year), but the vast majority of them are unable to develop antibodies at a rate that is quick enough to provide them protection from the infection in the first half year of life.
-Research has shown that giving the vaccine in the third trimester decreases the prevalence of infection in infants after birth.
-How?
-Both because their mother can’t get infected and transfer the disease to them and also because of the passive transfer of antibodies that I have mentioned above.
+Equally important is the goal of vaccinating women during pregnancy to protect their infants from Pertussis.
+Infection with Pertussis in infants under 6 months old can be extremely severe.
+In most countries, infants receive their first Pertussis vaccine dose at 2 months (followed by doses at 4 months, 6 months, and 1 year).
+However, the majority of infants cannot develop antibodies quickly enough in the first six months to provide adequate protection against the infection.
+Research has shown that vaccinating pregnant women during the third trimester reduces the prevalence of infection in infants after birth.
+This is because the mother is less likely to become infected and transmit the disease to her child, and also because of the passive transfer of antibodies I mentioned earlier.

-In most countries around the world, pertussis vaccine is recommended for pregnant women, between gestational weeks 27 and 36, during each pregnancy, regardless of the number of years that have passed since the previous pregnancy.
-I suggest receiving the vaccine early on, around gestational week 27, in order to maximize the amount of antibodies that get transferred to the baby and also to protect the mother during labour.
+In most countries, the Pertussis vaccine is recommended for pregnant women between gestational weeks 27 and 36 during each pregnancy, regardless of the time passed since the previous pregnancy.
+I suggest receiving the vaccine around gestational week 27 to maximize the transfer of antibodies to the baby and to provide protection for the mother during labor.

-Most of us had chickenpox in our childhood.
-But the prevalence of the disease has been slowly dropping, and the current generation of children has received the chickenpox vaccine and hasn’t had the disease.
-Here and there, there are still some adults who never had chickenpox and may be prone to infection during pregnancy.
+Most of us had Chickenpox during childhood, but the prevalence of the disease has been steadily decreasing.
+The current generation of children has received the Chickenpox vaccine and has not contracted the disease.
+However, there are still some adults who never had Chickenpox and may be susceptible to infection during pregnancy.

-Chickenpox manifests as a generally more severe infection when one gets it at an older age, in comparison to people at a younger age and includes respiratory involvement.
-In addition, infection at the early stages of pregnancy can lead to a congenital syndrome in the fetus.
-Since the chickenpox vaccine cannot be given during pregnancy (as it is a attenuated live virus vaccine), I advise all women (and men) who do not remember whether they have ever had chickenpox or whether they have received two vaccine doses, to take an antibody test.
-If they do not have antibodies, getting the vaccine (one or two doses, as needed), is recommended when planning a pregnancy.
-Notice below how women who need to get the chickenpox vaccine and the rubella vaccine can get both in the same injection (referred to as the MMRV vaccine).
+Chickenpox tends to manifest as a more severe infection in adults compared to children, often involving respiratory complications.
+Additionally, infection during the early stages of pregnancy can lead to congenital syndromes in the fetus.
+Since the Chickenpox vaccine cannot be given during pregnancy (as it is a live-attenuated virus vaccine), I recommend that all women and men who are unsure whether they have had Chickenpox or received two doses of the vaccine undergo an antibody test.
+If they lack antibodies, it is advisable to get vaccinated (one or two doses, as needed) before planning a pregnancy.
+Note that women who need both the Chickenpox and Rubella vaccines can receive them in a single injection, known as the MMRV vaccine.

-So, as I explained above, the vaccine against chickenpox is an attenuated, live virus vaccine that cannot be administered during pregnancy.
-Ideally, it should be given about three months before a woman gets pregnant.
-Remember that some women need two doses, each of which need to be given at least one month apart.
-In short, we’re back to square one – plan in advance!
+As I mentioned earlier, the Chickenpox vaccine is a live-attenuated virus vaccine and cannot be administered during pregnancy.
+Ideally, it should be given about three months before a woman becomes pregnant.
+Keep in mind that some women need two doses, each spaced at least one month apart.
+In short, the key takeaway is simple: plan ahead!

-Rubella (do not confuse with Roseola) is a mild childhood disease.
-However, getting rubella during pregnancy can detrimentally affect the fetus and lead to an unpleasant congenital syndrome.
-Therefore, all women who are planning to become pregnant should make sure they are vaccinated against Rubella since this vaccine is an attenuated, live virus vaccine that cannot be given to women during pregnancy.
-Another reason to plan the pregnancy in advance.
+Rubella (not to be confused with Roseola) is a mild childhood illness.
+However, contracting Rubella during pregnancy can negatively affect the fetus and lead to serious congenital syndromes.
+Therefore, all women planning to become pregnant should ensure they are vaccinated against Rubella, as the vaccine is a live-attenuated virus and cannot be administered during pregnancy.
+Once again, this emphasizes the importance of planning a pregnancy in advance.

 When is a woman considered fully vaccinated against Rubella?

-Again, this vaccine is also a live attenuated vaccine that cannot be administered during pregnancy.
-So, we need to plan ahead.
+Once again, this vaccine is a live-attenuated vaccine and cannot be administered during pregnancy, so it’s important to plan ahead.

-Measles and mumps – these are two additional viral infections, that are absolutely unpleasant to get during pregnancy and whenever, and the only reason I mentioned them here is because the rubella vaccine will always be given in combination with these other two viral vaccines and is called the MMR vaccine (Measles, mumps and Rubella).
-This vaccine, as I’ve mentioned before, is an attenuated, live virus vaccine, and should be given at least three months before becoming pregnant.
+Measles and mumps – Measles and mumps are two additional viral infections that are highly unpleasant to contract, whether during pregnancy or at any time.
+I mention them here because the Rubella vaccine is typically given in combination with the vaccines for these two infections, known as the MMR vaccine (Measles, Mumps, and Rubella).
+As I mentioned earlier, the MMR vaccine is a live-attenuated virus vaccine and should be administered at least three months before becoming pregnant.

 Influenza vaccine during pregnancy

-Okay, there’s no need to go into the general importance of this vaccine or the specific importance in pregnancy.
-Let’s just say that one of the known risk factors for complications from influenza is pregnancy, and all pregnant women are advised to receive the influenza vaccine during the flu season.
-Take into consideration that the newborn will not be able to receive the flu vaccine in the first half year of his life and so if the mother and the remaining family members are vaccinated, the risk of influenza spreading amongst the family decreases and this offers the child protection against an unpleasant disease.
-More data of influenza vaccine is found here.
+There’s no need to discuss the general importance of the Influenza vaccine or its specific importance during pregnancy.
+However, it’s important to note that pregnancy is a known risk factor for complications from Influenza, and all pregnant women are advised to receive the flu vaccine during the flu season.
+Keep in mind that newborns cannot receive the flu vaccine during their first six months.
+By ensuring that the mother and other family members are vaccinated, the risk of Influenza spreading within the household is reduced, providing the child with added protection against this unpleasant illness.
+More information of Influenza vaccine can be found here.

 What happens when a woman isn’t able to get vaccinated before or during pregnancy?

-Notice that the time period following delivery (the first 6 weeks) is also a good opportunity for catching up on vaccines, especially when another future pregnancy is being planned.
+Keep in mind that the postpartum period (the first 6 weeks) is also an ideal time to catch up on vaccines, particularly if another pregnancy is being planned.

 If you’d like to read more about prevention of other diseases, that do not have vaccines, during pregnancy, I suggest you read the post about prevention of congenital Cytomegalovirus (CMV) which is super important!
-And the one about prevention of another important infectious disease – Toxoplasma.
+Aswell as, the one about prevention of another important infectious disease – Toxoplasma.

 Good luck!